reactioncommerce/reaction-devtools/README.md

 1. Then execute the steps from below for the data that you want to run.

 # Starting Reaction
-To start with mid-enterprise data
+To start with Mid-erprise Retailer data
 1. ssh into the system
 1. `screen -S mid`
 1. `cd build/bundle/`